nicholasdille/container-slides/170_supply_chain_security/renovate/slides.md

 ## Outdated dependencies

-All dependencies can an will introduce vulnerabilities
+All dependencies can and will introduce vulnerabilities

 Younger version receive security updates